 Continued: Experiencing the Magic of Sural Bhatori

-This travelogue is continued on the next page.
-If you have any further questions, please feel free to ask in the comments section below or at our Community Forum; and I will be glad to answer.
+I hope the travelogue, pictures, and information on visiting Sach Pass and Pangi Valley were of help.
+If you have any further questions, please feel free to ask in the comments section below or at our Community Forum, and I will be glad to answer.